ChainLaunch

 Manual Setup (DIY)

 $50-200/mo + eng time Server costs only.
-Add 1-3 person-months for setup + ongoing maintenance.
+Add 1-3 person-months for setup + ongoing maintenance, monitoring, and incident response.

 5-6 days (expert team) to first network